The Bengaluru

 Yelahanka Gate Sri Anjaneya Swamy Temple

-In accordance with the Vastu, the town of Bengaluru was conceived and executed.
-It had a water tank Dharmambudhi at the North West of the town [which is now central bus terminus] and the grama devata Sri Annemma [near Kapali theatre].
-It is customary of the rulers of Vijayanagar to build a temple for Sri Anjaneya at entrance of the fort and also at the entrance of their province.
+Following the Vastu, the town of Bengaluru was conceived and executed.
+It had a water tank Dharmambudhi at the North West of the town [which is now the central bus terminus] and the grama devata Sri Annemma [near Kapali theatre].
+It is customary for the rulers of Vijayanagar to build a temple for Sri Anjaneya at the fort's entrance and their province's entrance.
 Bengaluru is no exception to this and when the town was planned it had Gali Sri Anjaneya temple at the western boundary of the town.
 The North entrance of the town was Yelahanka Gate.
 A temple for Lord Anjaneya had been built as protector of the Bengaluru province.
-Probably since the town of Bengaluru was built in accordance with Vastu, even today the town had not lost its glory.
-The temple is very simple.It has three sannadhi and the main sannadhi is Sri Anjaneya Swamy.
-One can have darshan of Sri Narayana along with Mahalakshmi on to the left sannadhi and dharshan of Mahalakshmi on the right sannadhi.
+Probably since the town of Bengaluru was built following Vastu, even today the town has not lost its glory.
+The temple is very simple.
+It has three sannidhi and the main sannidhi is Sri Anjaneya Swamy.
+One can have the darshan of Sri Narayana along with Mahalakshmi on the left sannidhi and the darshan of Mahalakshmi on the right sannidhi.

 Yelahanka Gate Sri Anjaneya Swamy

-Location of the temple : "Yelahanka Gate Sri Anjaneya Temple, Bengaluru"
+Location of the temple: "Yelahanka Gate Sri Anjaneya Temple, Bengaluru"

 Experience

-SRI HANUMAN
+SRI HANUMAN THINKS DIFFERENTLY, THINKS FAST

-SRI HANUMAN THINKS DIFFERENTLY, THINKS FAST, THINKS AHEAD AND ACTS FOR SURE.
+THINKS AHEAD AND ACTS FOR SURE